mrzool/cv-boilerplate/README.md

 That makes super easy to update a CV while keeping a consistent structure.

-Thanks to [pandoc](http://pandoc.org/), we can then access our data from `template.tex` by using a special notation.
+Thanks to [pandoc](http://pandoc.org/), we can then access our data from `template.tex` using a special notation.
 Iterating on repetitive data structures becomes trivial:

 ```latex
 $for(experience)$